Nominations open for the 2024 ASCI / Stanley J. Korsmeyer Award

 The nominee:

-• Must be more than 2 years but not more than 6 years from first faculty (or the equivalent) appointment as of April 2024;
+• must be more than 2 years but not more than 6 years from first faculty (or the equivalent) appointment as of April 2025; and

 Nominations will be screened to ensure they are complete and fit the nomination criteria.
 The Seldin~Smith Award Selection Committee reviews nominations and provides recommendations to the Seldin~Smith Award Advisory Committee to determine the recipient.